Glavin001/MLFQ-Life/README.md

 MLFQ-Life
 =========

-Efficiently prioritize and schedule tasks in your life.
+> Efficiently prioritize and schedule tasks in your life.

+---

+- [ ] GitHub Issue scheduling - see https://github.com/Glavin001/MLFQ-Life/issues/1